Bahr (poetry)

-Beher (Arabic/Persian/Urdu: بحر) in Urdu poetry is the meter of a sher (couplet).
-Essentially, beher is a specific pattern, combining the arkaans (dummy meaningless words) of Urdu prosody that define the "length" of a sher.
-However, generally beher is categorized in three classes: Short, medium, long, depending upon the length of the sher of the ghazal.
+A baḥr (from Arabic بحر, lit. 'sea'; بحر; bəhr; bahir; بحر; bahr) means a meter in Arabic, Persian, Turkic and Urdu poetry.
+Essentially, bahr is a specific pattern, combining the arkaan of Urdu prosody that define the "length" of a sher.
+However, generally bahr is categorized in three classes: Short, medium, long, depending upon the length of the sher of the ghazal.

-For a ghazal, since all the shers in it should be of the same beher, determining the beher of one sher (or even one line of the sher) is enough to determine the beher of the entire ghazal.
+For a ghazal, since all the shers in it should be of the same bahr, determining the bahr of one sher (or even one line of the sher) is enough to determine the bahr of the entire ghazal.
 For example, in this ghazal of Ghalib, the length and meter of the ashaar is same throughout.
 In terms of the European method of scansion, the metre can be written as follows (where "x" = long or short, "u" = short, "–" = long, "u u" = one long or two short syllables):